corymaklin/my-portfolio/README.md

-# my-portfolio
+# Cory Maklin's portfolio site
-This is my professional portfolio
+Created using AWS and React